 Opelousas is a very ethnically-diverse city.
 The people who call Opelousas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Opelousas residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Opelousas include French Canadian, English, Irish, and Italian.

 The most common language spoken in Opelousas is English.
-Other important languages spoken here include French and Indic languages.
+Other important languages spoken here include French and French Creole.